GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 Inspecting results
 ---------------------------------

-The following figure shows the modelling prediction of proppant distribution at t=10s and t=30s, which are compared with the experiments in `(Chun et al., 2020)  <https://www.sciencedirect.com/science/article/pii/S0920410519309441>`__.
+The following figure shows the modelling prediction of proppant distribution at 10 s and 30 s, which are compared with the experiments in `(Chun et al., 2020)  <https://www.sciencedirect.com/science/article/pii/S0920410519309441>`__.
 Due to proppant settling in low viscosity fluid, a heterogeneous proppant distribution is obtained, which evolves with injection time.
 Three different zones (immobile proppant bed, suspended proppant and clean fluid) are visually identified for both the presented experiment and simulation.

 .. _problemVerificationFig: